mambofish/homebrew-neo4j-enterprise/README.md

 ```

 All the usual commands such as `neo4j start` will work as expected, including `brew service` (if you want to run the instance as a service)

+# Licensing
+Neo4j Enterprise Edition is *not* free software.
+You should purchase a licence from GraphAware or Neo4j if you want to use it.